Netanyahu out, Bennett in as Israel marks end of an era - Up News Info

 “Renewal of the nuclear agreement with Iran is a mistake, an error that would again grant legitimisation to one of the darkest and violent regimes in the world,” Bennett said.
 “Israel will not allow Iran to equip itself with nuclear weapons.”

-Thanking Biden for his “years of commitment to Israel’s security,” and for “standing by Israel” during fighting with Hamas militants in Gaza last month, Bennett said his government would pursue good relations with U.S. Democrats and Republicans.
+Thanking Biden for his “years of commitment to Israel’s security,” and for “standing by Israel” during fighting with Hamas militants in Gaza last month, Bennett said his government would pursue good relations with U.S. Democrats and Republicans alike.

 Advertisement